Skip to Content

 His character might be described by some movie fans as “morally questionable” or the “quintessential Loud-mouthed Wall Street bro.”

-Maybe he’s the guy that talks about how much money he makes—but how much money does he actually make?
+Maybe he’s the guy who talks about how much money he makes—but how much money does he actually make?

 The Origin Story